polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

 curl https://getsubstrate.io -sSf | bash -s -- --fast
 ```

-> **Note:** If you did not have Rust installed prior to running this script, make sure to add `cargo` to your `PATH` or restart your terminal before continuing (command given in last line of the script output).
+> If you did not have Rust installed prior to running this script, make sure to add restart your terminal before continuing (command given in last line of the script output).

 <details>
 <summary>Learn what this script does.</summary>

-> **Note:** If you want to see specifically what this script does just visit:
+> If you want to see specifically what this script does just visit:
 > https://getsubstrate.io

 It will automatically install: